ifzhang/FairMOT/README.md

 cd src
 python track_half.py mot --load_model ../exp/mot/mix_mot17_half_dla34.pth --conf_thres 0.4 --val_mot17 True
 ```
+If you use our pretrained model 'mix_mot17_half_dla34.pth', you can get 69.1 MOTA and 72.8 IDF1.
 * To get the txt results of the test set of MOT16 or MOT17, you can run:
 ```
 cd src